sajidahakther/30daysofcode/README.md

 # 30daysofcode
-A log of my scripts to programming exercises #30daysofcode challenge 🐍
+A log of my scripts to programming exercises and challenges (currently: python, js) 👩🏻‍💻